Vic Polizos: Life and career

-Polizos was born and raised in Montgomery, Alabama to Greek parents.
-He has two sisters, Sandra and Renee.
-Polizos attended Robert E. Lee High School in Montgomery, Alabama, in 1964.
-He later attended Emory University in Atlanta, Georgia, where he studied psychology, in 1967.
-After Polizos went to college, he didn't consider studying acting.
-He auditioned for the Emory Theatre Department, while it had auditions for the stage play A Man for All Seasons, in which Polizos name wasn't included in the cast listing.
-His role was the "Spanish ambassador Chapuys", in which he injured his leg.
-Polizos was later called by the casting director and asked to play a part.
-He did well with the lines, and he was offered a part.
+Polizos was born and raised in Montgomery, Alabama, the son of Greek parents.
+He attended Robert E. Lee High School in Montgomery, Alabama, graduating in 1964.
+After graduating, he attended Emory University, studying psychology, and graduating in 1967.
+During his college career, he didn't consider studying acting, and he auditioned in the department of theatre, while it had auditions for the stage play A Man for All Seasons, playing Chapuys, the Spanish ambassador.
+He then attended Georgia State University.
+He dropped out of college, and received got an audition from a director, recommending him to perform with an acting group.